1. Soil PH: If the soil PH isn’t right, nitrogen and/or iron isn’t available to the plant, because it is bound to the soil.

 The first step to proper lawn care is a soil analysis, which is always free to our clientele.
 Think of it this way: if you don’t know where you are, how do you know where you are going?

-This is the sum total of nutrients in your soil.
-Why add Nutrients that may or may not be needed?
+2. Fertility: This is the sum total of nutrients in your soil.
+Why add nutrients that may or may not be needed?

 Equate this to adding oil to your car, without checking the level first.

-Some weeds can be very difficult to control.
-Certain weed spread very rapidly and can quickly choke o your grass.
-It's best to have a professional prescribe the proper weed controls for best results.
+9. Broadleaf Weed: Some weeds can be very difficult to control.
+Certain weeds spread very rapidly and can quickly choke your grass.
+It’s best to have a professional prescribe the proper weed controls for best results.

-Certain grasses are classified as weed because they disrupt the appearance of your lawn.
-Annual grassy weeds are reduced with timely service visits, while most perennial grassy weed are difficult to control.
+14. Problem Grasses: Certain grasses are classified as weed because they disrupt the appearance of your lawn.
+Annual grassy weeds are reduced with timely service visits, while most perennial grassy weeds are difficult to control.

-Some lawns, no matter how much work is p into them, will never look as lush and healthy as others.
+15. Potential: Some lawns, no matter how much work is put into them, will never look as lush and healthy as others.
 Be aware of those who over promise the guarantee of a perfect lawn.
 You may be disappointed.